 You might have real concerns about an employee’s absence pattern.
 In this case, it will benefit your business to measure the impact of regular, short absences on performance and engagement.
 Standardise the way you do it by using our Bradford Factor calculator and including it in your sickness policy.
 This will give you much more control over when and how to address concerns gradually, in a solution-orientated way.

-Once you record absence patterns in your sickness return to work form, you can take further steps in subsequent meetings.
-Raise concerns, give warnings, and decide if a disciplinary will be necessary at a later date.
+Once you record absence patterns in your sickness return to work form, you can take further steps to improve attendance in subsequent meetings.
+Raise concerns, give warnings, and decide if a further disciplinary action will be necessary at a later date.

 - Business Advice

 - Contracts & Documentation